-For the years ended December 31, 2013 and 2012, there were no other fees billed for services rendered by KPMG LLP not reportable as Audit Fees, Audit-Related Fees or Tax Fees.
+For the year ended December 31, 2014, the fees billed for services rendered by KPMG LLP not reportable as Audit Fees, Audit-Related Fees or Tax Fees were \$135,000.
+We paid these fees in connection with due diligence on a prospective portfolio company investment.
+These fees were reimbursed to us by the portfolio company.